hank-ai/darknet/README.md

 These instructions assume a brand new installation of Windows 11 22H2.

+> If you've not yet seen it, before building Darknet/YOLO for Windows please see the note about using [WSL](#wsl).
+(Spoiler ...
+Darknet/YOLO works great in WSL!)

 Open a normal `cmd.exe` command prompt window and run the following commands:

 ```bat